 Notice of redemption shall be given by the Trustee by mail, not fewer than 30 days nor more than 60 days prior to the date fixed for redemption, to the Owner of each Bond to be redeemed at the address shown on the registration books of the City kept by the Trustee.
-Each such redemption notice shall specify: (i) the Bonds to be redeemed by maturity and CUSIP number; (ii) the redemption date; (iii) the place where amounts due upon such redemption will be payable (which shall be the Principal Office of the Trustee); (iv) if fewer than all of the Bonds of any maturity are to be redeemed, the specific Bonds to be redeemed; identified by letters, numbers or other distinguishing marks, and the principal amounts of such Bonds to be redeemed; and (v) that from and after the redemption date, such Bonds shall cease to bear interest.
-A redemption notice provided in connection with optional redemption may state that the redemption is conditioned on there being on deposit in the Principal and Interest Account on the date fixed for redemption sufficient moneys to pay the redemption price of the Bonds to be redeemed.
+Each such redemption notice shall specify: (i) the Bonds to be redeemed by maturity and CUSIP number; (ii) the redemption date; (iii) the place where amounts due upon such redemption will be payable (which shall be the Principal Office of the Trustee); (iv) if fewer than all of the Bonds of any maturity are to be redeemed, the specific Bonds to be redeemed, identified by letters, numbers or other distinguishing marks, and the principal amounts of such Bonds to be redeemed; and (v) that from and after the redemption date, such Bonds shall cease to bear interest.
+A redemption notice provided in connection with optional redemption may state that the redemption sufficient moneys to pay the redemption price of the Bonds to be redeemed.
 Such notice may set forth any additional information relating to such redemption as shall be deemed necessary or appropriate by the Trustee.